-P SEP Nutrition in Chronic Intestinal Pseudo Obstruction Nutritional problems are extremely common in CIPs.
+Nutrition in Chronic Intestinal Pseudo Obstruction Nutritional problems are extremely common in CIPs.
 With the bowel, and often the rest of the digestive system, not working properly, it is hardly surprising that many of us have to use other means of getting adequate nutrition.
 There are a few ways of getting this, as will be explained below.
 Diet Sometimes people with mild CIPs can manage with a restricted diet, such as a gluten free, dairy free or other free-from diets depending on the food groups or components that exacerbate symptoms in people which can be a very individual thing, there is no one-size-fits-all approach.
-There is also something called the FODMAP diet, which works very well for a certain group of people with CIPs though some people find the diet restrictive and hard to follow.
-FODMAPs are types of carbohydrates found in certain foods.
-These short chain carbohydrates are resistant to digestion, reaching the far end of the intestine instead of being absorbed.
-Gut bacteria use them for fuel producing hydrogen gas and causing digestive symptoms in sensitive individuals.
-Studies have shown strong links between FODMAPs and digestive symptoms like gas, bloating, stomach pain, diarrhea and constipation.
-The diet cuts out groups of foods containing these FODMAPs, eliminating them from the diet when followed strictly, or customising the diet to suit the individual, using the principals of the diet.
-FODMAPs include:
+There is also something called the FODMAP diet, which works very well for a certain group of people with CIPs though the diet can be very restrictive and hard to follow.
+It cuts out groups of foods known to worsen or bring on symptoms and eliminates them from the diet when followed strictly, or it can be customised to suit the individual but still using the principals of the diet.
+FODMAPs are: